Advanced search

 Paediatric population

-Dolutegravir in combination with other antiretroviral medicinal products was evaluated in treatment naï ve or treatment-experienced, INSTI-naï ve, HIV-1– infected subjects aged at least 4 weeks to 18 years in an ongoing open-label, multicenter, dose-finding clinicalstudy, IMPAACT P1093.
+In a Phase I/II 48 week, open-label, multicentre, dose-finding clinical study (IMPAACT P1093/ING112578), the pharmacokinetic parameters, safety, tolerability and efficacy of dolutegravir were evaluated in combination with other antiretroviral medicinal products in treatment naï ve or treatment-experienced, INSTI-naï ve, HIV-1– infected subjects aged ≥ 4 weeks to < 18 years.
 Subjects were stratified by age cohort; subjects aged 12 to less than 18 years were enrolled in Cohort I and subjects aged 6 to less than 12 years were enrolled in Cohort IIA.
-Across both cohorts, 67% (16/24) of subjects who received the recommended dose (determined by weight and age) achieved HIV-1 RNA less than 50 copies per mL at Week 48 (Snapshot algorithm).
+Across both cohorts, 67% (16/24) of subjects who received the recommended dose (determined by weight and age) achieved HIV‑1 RNA less than 50 copies per mL at Week 48 (Snapshot algorithm).

-Abacavir and lamivudine once daily, in combination with a third antiretroviral medicinal product, were evaluated in a randomised, multicenter trial (ARROW) in HIV-1– infected, treatment-naï ve subjects.
+Abacavir and lamivudine once daily, in combination with a third antiretroviral medicinal product, were evaluated in a randomised, multicentre trial (ARROW) in HIV-1– infected, treatment-naï ve subjects.
 Subjects randomised to once-daily dosing (n = 331) and who weighed at least 25 kg received abacavir 600 mg and lamivudine 300 mg, as either the single entities or as FDC.
 At Week 96, 69% of subjects receiving abacavir and lamivudine once-daily in combination with a third antiretroviral medicinal product, had HIV-1 RNA less than 80 copies per mL.

 5.2 Pharmacokinetic properties